-Areas of mortar have come loose in the Valleys, Hips and/or Ridges, cracking and areas of insufficient and/or no mortar is also present.
+Areas of CEMENT TILE MORTAR have come loose in the Valleys, Hips and/or Ridges, cracking and areas of insufficient and/or no mortar is also present.

 Re-pointing and re-sealing should be considered as an interim solution by the client to help preserve and extend the life span of the tiles.